winitzki/scall/tutorial/programming_dhall.md

 let Optional/map = https://prelude.dhall-lang.org/Optional/map     -- And so on.
 ```

-The import mechanism can be used as a module system that allows us to create libraries of reusable code.
+The import mechanism can be used as a module system that supports creating libraries of reusable code.
 For example, suppose we put some Dhall code into files named `./Dir1/file1.dhall` and `./Dir1/file2.dhall`.
 We can then import those files like this:
 ```